iamalinguist/iamalinguist.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Poster Presentation at IIT (BHU) for RID Day.
+Poster Presentation at IIT (BHU) on the occasion of Research and Innovation Day.